dtjohnso/ACACS-class-2019/index.md

 * Structure: "Malachi is comprised of a superscription and six prophetic disputation speeches, the last of which may also contain a summary challenge related to the message of the book as a whole."
 (Stuart[^stuart])
 * The main themes (keep the Law and prepare for the Day of the Lord) are visible in the concluding summary:
 	>  "Remember the law of my servant Moses, the statutes and rules that I commanded him at Horeb for all Israel.
 5 "Behold, I will send you Elijah the prophet before the great and awesome day of the LORD comes.
 6 And he will turn the hearts of fathers to their children and the hearts of children to their fathers, lest I come and strike the land with a decree of utter destruction." (<span>Mal.
 4:4-6</span> ESV)
-* In keeping with the emphasis on the Law, Malachi includes many passages pronouncing curses which reflect the Torah cursings.[^stuart, 1259--60.]
+* In keeping with the emphasis on the Law, Malachi includes many passages pronouncing curses which reflect the Torah cursings.[^stuart]

 ### Immediate context